Professor Sam Wass

 MEDIA and PR WORK

-Sam is very active in the public communication of science.
-He appears regularly as an early years expert on television (BBC, ITV, Channel 4, Sky) and radio (all channels), and in all national newspapers.
+I am very active in the public communication of science.
+I appear regularly as an early years expert on television (BBC, ITV, Channel 4, Sky) and radio (all channels), and in all national newspapers.

-He has acted as media spokesperson for public campaigns by the Department of Education, Public Health England, Save the Children, Lego, Nickelodeon, and more.
-He also appeared as one of the psychologists in the multi-award-winning Channel 4 series The Secret Life of 4-, 5- and 6-Year-Olds, produced by Teresa Watkins for RDF Television and supported by the Wellcome Trust.
+I have acted as media spokesperson for public campaigns by the Department of Education, Public Health England, Save the Children, Lego, Nickelodeon, and more.
+I also appeared as one of the psychologists in the multi-award-winning Channel 4/Wellcome Trust series The Secret Life of 4-, 5- and 6-Year-Olds.
+See my personal website for more information.